 Is that an intention to break the law?

-Is that a cr does that not prove criminal intent?
+Does that not prove criminal intent?

-James Comey admitted that they didn't go through every email like they had claimed.
+But James Comey admitted that they didn't go through every email like they had claimed.

-Right, and then there's another 15,000, right?
+Right, and then there's another 15,000, right, that's coming in October.

 I mean, I don't believe that this woman.

-Well, wait, wait a minute, wait a minute.
+Well, wait, wait, wait a minute.

 How do you know that?

-So that's specul let's just admit that specul let's let's admit that's speculation on your part.
+Let's admit that speculation on your part.

-So in other words, why would you use remember what she said about the deleted emails though?
+So in other words, why would you use, remember what she said about the deleted emails, though?

-So thirty-three thousand emails about yoga, a wedding and a funeral.
+So 33,000 emails about yoga, a wedding, and a funeral.

-Well it wasn't enough just to delete them, she had to bleach bit them so nobody could find them.
+She had to bleach bit them so nobody could find them.

 She was being funny about that.

-Honestly, I don't like the wiping coughing, I don't like the barking.
+Honestly, I don't like the wiping closing.

-But you don't think you don't think bleach bit shows if it was really only about yoga, a wedding and a funeral, then uh why wouldn't you just go through the normal process that the rest of us go through and when we delete emails, we just delete them, and I assume they're probably somewhere that the FBI can find, but I don't care if the FBI is looking at my computer.
+But you don't think Bleach Bit shows if it was really only about yoga, a wedding, and a funeral, then why wouldn't you just go through the normal process that the rest of us go through?

 I don't do anything on my computer.

-Yeah, and I I I understand your point.
+Yeah, I understand your point of view.

-I don't use bleach bit.
+I don't use Bleach Bit.

-Do you use have you ever used Bleach Bit?
+Have you ever used Bleach Bit?

-No, I mean I use Gmail.
+No, I mean, I use Gmail.

-I've never used bleach bit.
+I've never used Bleach Bit.

-And uh you know, I I have to I have to say this, Sean uh when I was in the Reagan White House, we were in the middle of the Iran Contra Fair, and Ollinoorth, whom we both think very highly of admitted that yes, there were some emails and he had tried to delete them.
+And, you know, I have to say this, Sean, when I was in the Reagan White House, we were in the middle of the Iran Contra affair.

-If he'd done this irroneously, well, there was hell to pay for this.
+Well, there was hell to pay for this.

 There was hell to pay for this.

-What we now have is this very high tech system and a very low tech system.
+What we now have is this very high-tech system and a very low-tech system.

-On the one hand, she uses his bleach bit to to delete her emails, and then when it comes to her phones, they're using hammers.
+On the one hand, she uses this bleach bit to delete her emails.

 It's because people have a very clear idea of Hillary Clinton's character.

-And and this is totally within character.
+And this is totally within character.

 She always comes back to a dishonest situation.

-This always happens, and it's happened here, and the only difference is we're using high tech to discuss it.
+And the only difference is we're using high-tech to discuss it.

-But Jeffrey, I mean, you I understand your argument, and obviously the numbers as of late, especially have, you know, painted a picture where she's not trusted and she's not liked, but Donald Trump also has tremendous favorability and trustworthiness problems.
+But, Jeffrey, I mean, I understand your argument, and obviously the numbers, as of late, especially, have painted a picture where she's not trusted and she's not liked.

-And if you want to write the CNN poll, we can, and we can talk about how it was weighted towards, you know, white voters without college degrees or fine or I can even accept it as fact that you know he's up to right now in that one poll.
+And if you want to read the CNN poll, we can, and we can talk about how it was weighted towards, you know, white voters without college degrees or finder.

 I mean, look what's happening now.

-Well, wait a minute.
+Wait a minute.

-Uh but hang on.
+But hang on.

-I mean, but it was at a point where he might have had the beginning of of Alzheimer's.
+I mean, but it was at a point where he might have had the beginning of Alzheimer's.

 Why would you attack Reagan like that?